SAP/luigi/core/examples/luigi-sample-angular/README.md

-# Sample luigi application written in Angular
+# Sample Luigi application written in Angular

+## Overview

+This is the Angular-based sample application which runs with Luigi framework.

 ## Development